SRv6d/hanko/.github/CONTRIBUTING.md

   $ git switch -c bump-version-1-0-0
   ```

 - Use the just recipe to bump the version.
+This will create the necessary commits as well as a pull request using the GitHub CLI.

   ```sh
   $ just bump-version 1.0.0
   ```

-- Push the branch and create a pull request.

 - Once the branch ist merged, a release containing the recent changes can be created using the GitHub UI.